any-docs/css/content/reference/properties/flood-opacity/index.md

 The **`flood-opacity`** [CSS](/en-US/docs/Web/CSS) property defines the opacity of the current filter primitive subregion in {{SVGElement("feFlood")}} and {{SVGElement("feDropShadow")}} elements within a {{SVGElement("filter")}}.
 If present, it overrides the element's {{SVGAttr("flood-opacity")}} attribute.

-The property value impacts the {{cssxref("flood-color")}}'s alpha channel; it can increase the transparency of a `flood-color` but can not make the color defined by the `flood-color` property more opaque.
+The property value impacts the `flood-color`'s alpha channel; it can increase the transparency of a `flood-color` but can not make the color defined by the `flood-color` property more opaque.

 > [!NOTE]
 > The `flood-opacity` property only applies to {{SVGElement("feFlood")}} and {{SVGElement("feDropShadow")}} elements nested in an {{SVGElement("svg")}}.
 It doesn't apply to other SVG, HTML, or pseudo-elements.